prebid/prebid.github.io/dev-docs/bidders/definemedia.md

 ### Registration

-Please reach out to your account management team to get started.
-Contact information is available under [a link](https://www.definemedia.de).
+Please reach out to our account management team to get started.
+Contact information is available under [a link](https://definemedia.de).

 ### Bid Params